 High street chains such as Coast and Phase Eight do some beautiful wedding dresses that won’t break the bank, and you can also find bargain ready-to-wear dresses at websites such as net-a-porter.com.

-Thrifty brides-to-be with designer dreams, meanwhile, can check out specialist wedding dress charity shops such as Oxfam and Barnardo's.
+Thrifty brides-to-be with designer dreams, meanwhile, can check out specialist wedding dress charity shops such as Oxfam and British Red Cross.
 Also, check out sellmyweddingdress.co.uk – a website selling second-hand gowns which you can be pretty sure have only been worn once.

 Using a credit card to pay for everything from booking the venue to buying a dress will give you access to extra protection you would not receive if you paid in cash or by debit card.